Best Plumbing Schools in North Carolina

 • Preparation for the state licensing exam.

-• Opportunities for apprenticeships or job placement.
+• Opportunities for apprenticeships or career services.

 If possible, visit the campus and talk to current students.
 Ask how often they work with tools and materials in class.